rahilsai/microswimmer-model/README.md

 in a period (so if the tau>T), the jump just never happens and a new concentration or attractant is measured.

+### angle_capped_model
+Similarly to the memory,I use T as the length of a period and so this is the maximum delay time.
+Here an angle is sampled at the start of each period and then the tumble rate is calculated from this and is then used to calculate the delay time.

 - angle_capped_model